wp-plugins/easy-wp-latex-lite/readme.txt

 = Past =

+* V3.05: Taking care of some debug notices from WordPress debug mode.
+[Aug 28, 2012]
 * V3.04: Testing for WP3.41.
 [July 11, 2012]
 * V3.03: Renaming the plugin -- dropping the word Lite.
 [May 7, 2012]
 * V3.02: Minor bug fix.
 [Apr 21, 2012]